open-edge-insights/eii-azure-bridge/README.md

 section).

-Provided you have met these two prerequisites, follow the steps below to do a single node deployment with the EII Azure Bridge on the Azure IoT Edge Runtime.
+Provided you have met these two prerequisites, follow the steps below to do a single node deployment with the Azure Bridge on the Azure IoT Edge Runtime.

 ### Step 1 - Provisioning